 Low Cost Automated Ultrasound for Breast Cancer Detection and Diagnosis

-The device development and clinical validations will be performed in close collaboration between breast cancer expert and surgeon Susan M. Love, MD, MBA (Dr. Susan Love Research Foundation), and breast imaging radiologist and clinical trial expert Wendie Berg, MD, PhD, FACR (University of Pittsburgh School of Medicine, Magee-Womens Hospital of UPMC), medical software product development and commercialization expert Christine Podilchuk, PhD (ClearView Diagnostics), and technology and commercialization expert Richard Mammone, PhD, MEEE, BEEE (ClearView Diagnostics/Rutgers, The State University of New Jersey).
-Mammone, who is a professor of electrical and computer engineering and a professor at the Rutgers Business School, invented the scanner technology and founded ClearView Diagnostics.
+The device development and clinical validations for this study are being performed in close collaboration between Susan M. Love, MD, MBA (Dr. Susan Love Research Foundation), and breast imaging radiologist and clinical trial expert Wendie Berg, MD, PhD, FACR (University of Pittsburgh School of Medicine, Magee-Womens Hospital of UPMC).
+Also collaborating on the study are medical software product development and commercialization expert Christine Podilchuk, PhD (ClearView Diagnostics) and technology and commercialization expert Richard Mammone, PhD, MEEE, BEEE (ClearView Diagnostics/Rutgers, The State University of New Jersey), who invented the scanner technology and founded ClearView Diagnostics.